Style and Design

 The summerhouse is treated on both sides with a water based honey brown basecoat prior to delivery.
 An appropriate finish will require to be applied at the time of construction.

 The Hampton is delivered for easy diy assembly.
 Construction should take two people around 3 to 5 hours.
-You can see the full assembly instructions here.
+Here's a link to the full assembly instructions to let you see exactly what's involved in the process (opens in a new window).

 We rate the Hampton highly as a great value budget corner summerhouse.
 Its design can't really be faulted on either aesthetic or practical grounds.
 The Georgian style is undeniably attractive and the double opening doors to the front and opening windows to the side are ideal for access and ventilation.
 The interior will remain bright and when necessary well ventilated and overall the summerhouse should be a real asset.